 From time to time, we enter into financial derivatives to manage our exposure to fluctuations in commodity prices, foreign exchange and interest rates.
-A description of such instruments is provided in Note 10 of the Company's Annual Consolidated Financial Statements and accompanying Management's Discussion and Analysis for the year ended December 31, 2022 and which can be found on SEDAR at www.sedar.com.
+A description of such instruments is provided in Note 10 of the Company's Annual Consolidated Financial Statements and accompanying Management's Discussion and Analysis for the year ended December 31, 2023 and which can be found on the Company's SEDAR+ profile at www.sedarplus.ca.